intervexual/drawpride/README.md

 * Concentric infinity symbols in the style of the Autistic Pride Day logo
 * Concentric vees in the style of the varsex flag
 * Concentric tees in the style of the tgirl/tboy flags
-* Concentric rectangles, ellipses, and circles

-Rings:
+* Concentric rectangles in the style of the kymenic flags

+Circular shapes:
 * Standard Carpenter intersex flag ring
 * Concentric rings
 * Segmented rings
 * Insetting a flag inside a Carpenter ring

-Piles and other triangles:
+* Solid circles
+* Solid ellipses
+* Concentric ellipses and circles

+Triangular shapes:
 * Piles (the triangle that goes on the left-hand side of the Demisexual flag)
 * Nested piles (like in the Progress Pride flag)
 * Asymmetric piles (like in the tricolour Polyamory flag)